he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/armor/Bastion Plate.md

 **Bulwark:**

 The armor covers you so completely that it provides benefits against some damaging effects.
-On Reflex saves to avoid a damaging effect, such as a _[[Fireball]]_, you add a +3 modifier instead of your Dexterity modifier.
+On Reflex saves to avoid a damaging effect, such as a _[[DATABASE/spell/Fireball|fireball]]_, you add a +3 modifier instead of your Dexterity modifier.

 **Entrench Melee:**